 Many of the projects TRAID funds aim to support, empower, benefit and celebrate the women making our clothes.
-They are women cotton farmers in Benin who are increasing female participation in organic cotton production, mothers in Sri Lanka creating sustainable textiles using natural dyes and young girls in India who are no longer homeworkers and going to school instead.
+From women cotton farmers in Benin who are increasing female participation in organic cotton production to mothers in Sri Lanka creating sustainable textiles using natural dyes, here are some of the ways our funding improves the lives and incomes of women who make up the vast majority of the global garment making workforce.

 Meet the women of AMMA, Sri Lanka

 AMMA is an innovative women-led business in Sri Lanka.
 It’s all women team create stunning sustainable textiles using natural dyes.
-Founded by Josie George, many of the women employed have experienced harassment in previous workplaces and AMMA provides them with the safety of being surrounded by a cross generational team of women to learn from and find support.
-Josie says, “Empowerment reveals itself as small changes over time.
+They are committed to seeing local women take leadership and responsibility within their communities, families and workplace.
+Many of the women employed have experienced harassment in previous workplaces and AMMA provides them with the safety of being surrounded by a cross generational team of women to learn from and find support.
+Founder Josie George says, “Empowerment reveals itself as small changes over time.
 Such as when Koglivani asked her husband to collect their child during his lunch break instead of her travelling further to do it.
 Or Priyadarshani, who had never worked before joining AMMA and is now the main earner with the most stable job in her household.
 Or, Meena, embracing that she is a role model to the community and using her new knowledge in natural dyeing to teach others.”

 “Being a manager at a women-led business is a great privilege for me, I have a great time with people from different backgrounds and it is a great responsibility to satisfy the customers and employees needs.”
 (Meena, sustainable textile worker, AMMA)